 To position our contributions, we compare our research with recent works.
-In our prior study~\cite{yang2023control}, we employed individual optimal controllers for each finger within a multi-finger soft gripper (fully actuated) to attain precise and synchronized motions.
-In contrast, the present research adopts algebraic control algorithms alongside a single air pump to achieve synchronization across all fingers within the multi-finger soft gripper.
-Keppler et al.~\cite{keppler2022under} established input coordination transformation that made the underactuated soft robotic systems become quasi-fully actuated systems.
-Although our feedforward control uses a similar concept, there is a feedback loop to cope with the uncertainty of the soft robotic systems that ensures robustness of the system.
+In our prior study~\cite{yang2023control}, we employed individual syringe pumps for each finger within a multi-finger soft gripper (full-drive) to attain precise and synchronized motions, so the number of air pumps is equal to the number of fingers.
+In contrast, the present research adopts stable model inversion alongside a single air pump to achieve coordination across all fingers within the multi-finger soft gripper.
+The algebraic-related method was proposed in~\cite{keppler2022under}, which established input coordination transformation that made the underactuated soft robotic systems become quasi-fully actuated systems.
+Although our feedforward control uses a similar concept, there is a feedback loop to cope with the soft robotic systems' uncertainty that ensures the system's robustness.
 Pustina et al.~\cite{pustina2022under} studied the controllability and stability of the underactuated soft robots.
-But our work focuses on the SIMO problem of synchronizing motions of multiple soft robots with a single input.
-Overall, this research studies the stable underactuation and synchronization of soft robots with robustness performance.
+But our work focuses on the SIMO problem of coordinating motions of multiple soft robots with a single input.
+Another major contribution is the experimental investigation and revelation of the parameter-varying nature of uncertainties in soft actuators.
+Furthermore, after conducting several experiments, a correlation between the uncertainty envelope and the bandwidth of underactuated control is established.
+Overall, this research studies the stable underactuation of soft robots with robust performance.

 The remainder of this paper is organized as follows.
 Section~\ref{sec2} introduces the mathematics preliminary and problem statement.
-Section~\ref{sec3} describes the full mechatronic design and algebraic controller design.
+Section~\ref{sec3} describes the full mechatronic design and proposed controller design.
 Section~\ref{sec4} evaluates the feasibility and applicability of the controller by simulations and experimentation.
 Section~\ref{sec5} discusses the experimental results and concludes the work.